microsoft/ExPerfWiz/README.md

 Use this link: https://github.com/Microsoft/ExPerfWiz/blob/master/ExPerfwiz.zip?raw=true

 # About ExPerfWiz
 ExPerfWiz is a PowerShell based script to help automate the collection of performance data on Exchange 2007, 2010, 2013, 2016 and 2019 servers.
-Supported operating systems are Windows 2003, 2008, 2008 R2, 2012, 2012 R2, 2016 and 2019 Core/Standard.
+Supported operating systems are Windows 2003, 2008, 2008 R2, 2012, 2012 R2, 2016 and 2019 Core and Standard.

 # Important Notes
 * The default duration is 8 hours to save on disk space meaning that the data collection will stop after 8 hours.
 If you should need a longer duration, please review the switches below for the best possible configuration that meets your needs.